RedHatQE/cloud-tools/clouds/aws/aws_roles/README.md

 An `IAM role` is an IAM identity that you can create in your account that has specific permissions.

-We will create a `role policy` in AWS by creating policies and attaching them to IAM identities.
+Create a `role policy` by creating policies and attaching them to IAM identities.

-`IAM policies` define permissions for an action regardless of the method that you use to perform the operation.
-Most policies are stored in AWS as JSON documents

 ##  Using `rhoam_add_role_policy.py`:
 Required when installing RHOAM addon on a ROSA cluster.